AmTripathiDev/chit-chat/README.md

-# clone-of-twitter-frontend
+# chit-chat(social-media-platform)

-# Twitter
+# chit-chat

-This is a twitter clone project.
-Twitter is a very famous conversational social platform where users are eager to engage with the content they like, and not only reshare it but add their thoughts on the matter as well.
+This is a social-media-platform clone project, where users are eager to engage with the content they like, and not only reshare it but add their thoughts on the matter as well.
 I have tried to build some functionalities Like feed, authorization, UI, Create Post with image, follow, unfollow.
 I will add more functionalities.